joker-b/botzo/_posts/2004-06-09-every-man-for-himself.md

 ---
 ![Every]({{ 'https://www.botzilla.com/bpix/every.jpg' | absolute_url }}){: .align-right }

-A few years back (okay, a bunch of years back), I attended a session at the <a href="http://www.mnfilmarts.org/" target="_blank">University Film Society,</a> at the Bell Museum on the University of Minnesota campus.
-Guest for the evening, Werner Herzog, I think to promote <a href="http://www.lesblank.com/more/shoe.html" target="_blank"><i>Werner Herzog Eats His Shoe,</i></a> though that night we watched <a href="http://www.imdb.com/title/tt0068182/" target="_blank"><i>Aguirre, the Wrath of God.</i></a>
+A few years back (okay, a bunch of years back), I was having a few beers with Werner Herzog & Al Milgrom.

+That evening I'd attended a session of the <a href="http://www.mnfilmarts.org/" target="_blank">University Film Society,</a> at the Bell Museum on the University of Minnesota campus -- an event managed by Al. Guest for the evening: Werner, I think to promote <a href="http://www.lesblank.com/more/shoe.html" target="_blank"><i>Werner Herzog Eats His Shoe,</i></a> though that night we watched <a href="http://www.imdb.com/title/tt0068182/" target="_blank"><i>Aguirre, the Wrath of God,</i></a> part of a series.

-Afterwards, we went for drinks with Herzog.
-A hot topic -- the <a href="http://www.brasscheck.com/jonestown/" target="_blank">Jonestown</a> <a href="http://www.rickross.com/groups/jonestown.html" target="_blank">People's Temple</a> mass suicide -- came up in the conversation.
+Afterwards, we went for drinks.
+A hot topic of the day -- the <a href="http://www.brasscheck.com/jonestown/" target="_blank">Jonestown</a> <a href="http://www.rickross.com/groups/jonestown.html" target="_blank">People's Temple</a> mass suicide -- came up in the conversation.
 The Jonestown Massacre.
 It was still very much in the press.
 What did Herzog think?

 __"I think that's great, 900 fewer assholes in the world."__